The best war novels: 30 greatest war novels of all time

 The Cold War was a metaphorical battle in which the combatants never met directly, instead engaging in phoney wars; conflicts of propaganda and taking sides in other wars like Vietnam.
 This is the backdrop to Tom Clancy’s hugely successful slice of literary cant and the introduction to his enduring All-American Jack Ryan character.
 Can Ryan safely deliver a defecting Soviet submarine captain to American waters?
 What do you think?

-10. The Three Musketeers - Alexandre DumasBuy the book now from Amazon
+11. The Kite Runner - Khaled HosseiniBuy the book now from Amazon

 This much we can say; Thomas Pynchon’s postmodern masterpiece takes place in Europe as World War II is drawing to a close.
 It takes in the development of deadly V-2 rockets in Nazi Germany and a hunt to find a ‘black device’ that is located in the weapons of mass destruction.
 From there, you’re on your own.
 Pynchon flaunts his bewildering intellect unashamedly, but that’s not to say it’s not an enjoyable – and provocative – novel either.